zalando/nakadi/README.md

 Bug reports and feature requests are more likely to be addressed if posted as [issues](https://github.com/zalando/nakadi/issues) here on GitHub.

+## Manual Build

+Manual depends only on Nexus and ECR and is the last resort to rollout a patched version of Nakadi.
+You will need an opsgenie incident URL to perform such a rollout.

+Build Nakadi image by running: `./emergency-build.sh 20220824 https://zalando.app.opsgenie.com/incident/detail/c8d12ccb-0b8b-4d6a-9f24-0b4970660f3a`.

+Arguments list:
+- Version, which can be the date of the build
+- An incident URL (anomalies are not accepted)

+The script will give you the image tag that you can use on Nakadi deployments.

+**Note** that you need the latest version of Pierone CLI and Docker.

+### Manual Deployment

+To deploy the built image follow the instructions in [`nakadi-private-cdp`](https://github.bus.zalan.do/aruha/nakadi-private-cdp).

 ## License

 Please read the full [`LICENSE`](LICENSE)